 Looking for a Male Urinary Continence Product?
 Check Out Men’s Liberty

-Men’s Liberty is an external urine collection device that is 100% non-invasive, and is not made with a natural rubber latex.
+Men’s Liberty is an external urine collection device that is 100% non-invasive.
+And we don’t make it with a natural rubber latex.

 If you’re looking for an effective and inexpensive alternative to external catheters, you can trust that Men’s Liberty is the solution.
-Our is covered by most major health insurance providers!
+Most major health insurance providers cover it!
 (Standard deductibles and copays apply.)
 Call us at 800-484-4819 or visit us online to get your very own Men’s Liberty today.